-The development of this clinical guideline was funded by the Australasian Sonographers Association (ASA).
+The development of this clinical guideline was funded and has been endorsed by the Australasian Sonographers Association (ASA).
 A volunteer guideline development group was convened for the purpose of developing the clinical guideline.
 A list of the guideline working group members can be found in Appendix 1.
 Disclosure statements have been received by all members of the guideline working group.